kelsonpw/LinkedList-Server/API/server/README.md

 1. (Optional) Run `npm test` to run the entire test suite (make sure the server isn't running).

 1. (Optional) If you want to run the server in development mode, use `npm run dev`.
 This will restart the server on any change.
 Use ctrl-c to stop the dev server.

-### Please let us know of any bugs and document them in the [GitHub issues tab](https://github.com/rithmschool/LinkedList/issues)!
-Thank you and enjoy!

-_Instructors: deploy using `git subtree push --prefix solution/backend heroku master`_